 In 2018, the private equity firm Lightyear Capital purchased Emigrant Bank’s majority stake in the wealth management firm, and the following year HPM Partners changed its name to Cerity Partners.
 In recent years, the firm has grown quickly via acquisitions.

-Cerity Partners now has close to 250 employees, over 120 of whom serve in investment advisory roles.
+Cerity Partners now has over 350 employees, nearly 200 of whom serve in investment advisory and research roles.

 Co-founder Howard Milstein has impressive roots: He is the grandson of Morris Milstein, who founded the Circle Floor Company, and the son of luxury real estate magnate Paul Milstein.
 Howard now heads up Milstein Properties, as well as New York’s oldest savings bank, Emigrant.
 He is a leading figure in finance and economics, and is chairman of multiple philanthropic ventures.